averageflow/averageflow.github.io/about.markdown

 From custom made websites, RESTful APIs, databases, server side solutions, to mobile apps and desktop software I am ready to take on projects and help clients achieve their goals, considering business needs and best industry practices.

-### My work hours:
+### My work hours
 I am a morning person, and like to start my day early and also finish early.
 Ideally I work from 7.30-8 until 16h.
 Of course being a Software Engineer I find myself spending more hours than I should sometimes.

 ### What’s the best way to communicate with me?
 I prefer to be pinged on Slack or emailed for small things, but I find calls and screen sharing simply work better for more complicated matters.
 Feel free to email me for anything :).

 ### I'd love to help you with
-Go, Databases, REST APIs, CI pipelines in Groovy.
+Go, Databases, REST APIs, CI pipelines in Groovy, FreeBSD.

 ### What makes me grumpy?
-Javascript frameworks, inconsistent APIs, non-normalized databases, colleagues that are not dedicated.
+Inconsistent APIs and naming, non-normalized databases, colleagues that are not dedicated.

 ### Other things you might want to know:

 * My favorite baked good: Bananenbrood
 * My favourite beer: Difficult question..
 La Chouffe, Tripel Karmeliet.
-* My birthday: 23rd December
+* My birthday: 23rd December 1996.
 * Fruit on pizza?
 I must say I am positively surprised after a long denial period
-* My coffee order: Zwarte koffie
+* My coffee order: Zwarte koffie.
-* My hometown: Purmerend, The Netherlands
+* My hometown: Purmerend, The Netherlands.
-* Sports loyalties: Snorkeling
+* Sports loyalties: Snorkeling.
+* Love to restore wooden furniture to a more beautiful shape.

-# Contact me?
+## Contact me?
 See why you should, though read my frequently asked questions, first.